SWC-Advanced-Microscopy/linux_cli_intro/Notes.md

 ## Editing text files
-* Do not edit text file in a word processor!
-You want to be creating and saving plain text.
+* Do not edit text files in a word processor: create and save as plain text.
 * Try `nano` for editing at the CLI at first.
 If you find yourself doing this a lot, the geeky power-tools options are `emacs` and `vim`.
-* You can use an external editor like SublimeText or Notepad++ but this is tricky to do when you logged in to a PC remotely.
+* You can use an external editor like [SublimeText](https://www.sublimetext.com/) or [Pulsar](https://pulsar-edit.dev/), but this is tricky to do when you logged in to a PC remotely.

 ## CAUTIONS